0nyr/journals2data/README.md

 KeyError: 'https://www.lyonplus.com/actualite/2021/06/30/harry-potter-les-mythiques-musiques-de-la-saga-jouees-en-concert-a-lyon-en-2022'
 ```

-The error came from previous runs, since I did not correctly copy and empty the object `last_known_urls`.
-I solved the problem doing a shallow copy and empty just after.

-I have also heavily refactored `Journals2Data` so as to be able to plug in a new object: `SignalHandler`.
-Since this object need to manipulate the code inside `Journals2Data`, I migrated the functions and attributes of that object to a new `MasterScraper`.
-Now `Journals2Data` truly acts as a top-level api object.
-I made a new git branch since there were risks to break the previous state of the code.
+Corrected many small errors and bugs.
+Optimisez Scrap loop especially around saving functions.
+Added watchdogs for dict manipulations and transfers.

+Added a makefile with rules to build a clean, feature-full `.zip` with automatic versioning.

+I have been blocked several hours with import errors while trying to implement a CLI launcher for the library...
+I need to fix that.

-* [X] ~~Investigate empty `source.html` error while scraping some sources like `https://www.leprogres.fr/rss`.~~ This is because the real URL to scrap is `https://www.leprogres.fr/`.
+* [X]~~Investigate empty `source.html` error while scraping some sources like `https://www.leprogres.fr/rss`.~~ This is because the real URL to scrap is`https://www.leprogres.fr/`.
-* [X] Fix `source_scraper.save_source_articles()` KeyError problem.
+* [X] Fix`source_scraper.save_source_articles()` KeyError problem.
-* [X] Implement correct program handling of SIGTINT.
-(See [this guide](https://www.devdungeon.com/content/python-catch-sigint-ctrl-c) ⭐️).
+* [X] Implement correct program handling of SIGTERM.
-* [X] Test SIGINT handling while waiting next run.
-* [X] Test SIGINT hadling while scraping.
-* [X] Test SIGINT hadling before scraping.
+* [X] Add a Makefile for code building.
+* [ ] Implement the CLI launcher.
+(WIP)

+### Fri 9 Jul 2021

+Now that the step 1 of the internship is almost done, I have started to read documentation for the next task.

+I'm still working on the building process of the library, the CLI launcher and additional documentation.

+* [ ] Fix the CLI launcher.
+(WIP)
+* [ ] Finish the Makefile
+* [ ] Ship a first completed library`zip` file.